A woman executive has shown off the benefits of her eyelash transplant at Crown Clinic.

 “Gradually my lashes become weaker and started falling out – which made me even more dependent on the false extensions.”

-Caroline's problems were made worse when she picked up an infection travelling on business to Serbia last October.
+Her problems were made worse when she picked up an infection travelling on business to Serbia.

 She said: “It caused an itching in my eyes and I literally rubbed off the remaining lashes on my upper eyelids.

 “I ended up looking like a frog.
 I hated my appearance and could not bear to look at myself in the mirror.”